-At the same time, they have specific strengths and weaknesses that may require special policy responses.
-As new technologies and globalisation reduce the importance of economies of scale in many activities, the potential contribution of smaller firms is enhanced, with many of them being at the forefront of innovative solutions of relevance to human rights (for example The LifeStraw).
+At the same time, SMEs have specific strengths and weaknesses that may require special policy responses.
+As new technologies and globalisation reduce the importance of economies of scale in many activities, the potential contribution of smaller firms is enhanced, with many of them being at the forefront of innovative solutions of relevance to human rights (e.g., The LifeStraw).
 However, many of the traditional problems facing SMEs – lack of financing, difficulties in exploiting technology, constrained managerial capabilities, low productivity, regulatory burdens – become more acute in a globalised, technology-driven environment.

 The UN Guiding Principles on Business and Human Rights (UNGPs), Guiding Principle 14, states: